TrickfireRobotics/urc-2023/docs/install_on_windows.md

 ### I don't have Git for Windows
 We don't need Git for Windows - we can install Git Credential Manager Core by itself.
 From the [releases page of GCM Core](https://github.com/microsoft/Git-Credential-Manager-Core/releases), install the latest version of the `gcmcoreuser-win-x86` .exe file (don't pick `gcmcore-win-x86`).

-TODO: the `wslpath` trick is broken because `Git Credential Manager Core` has unescaped spaces in it.
+TODO: git config is broken because we need to use the `SETX WSLENV=%WSLENV%:GIT_EXEC_PATH/wp` trick on the Windows side.

 Open a WSL2 terminal and run:
 ```